insideItself/404state_key_storage/README.md

 2. Create `.env`-file in main project directory that will contains project credentials.
 Use file `.env.EXAMPLE` as example.
 3. Create directory for your database, for example `./database_for_project`.
 4. Install `mkcert` and setup SSL certificates for localhost: https://github.com/FiloSottile/mkcert.
 Specify path to your certificates in `.env` file.
-5. Run project using command `docker compose -f docker-compose.local.yml up -d --build --scale app=1`.
+5. Run project using command `docker compose -f docker-compose.local.yml up -d --build --scale app=1 app nginx database` `.
 Use app=number to specify number of web-servers that you want to use.
 6. Stop project using command `docker compose -f docker-compose.local.yml down` if necessary.
 7. If you want to run just database and test app running it manually, first you need to run database instance via docker `docker compose -f docker-compose.local.yml up --build -d database`
-8. Run tests using `python3 -m pytest -vv` command.
+8. Run tests using `docker compose -f docker-compose.local.yml run --rm tests` or using `python3 -m pytest -vv` command with your local python interpreter.

 #### VDS